 Lily’s internal struggles also continue to shine.
 She’s torn between wanting to move on with Atlas and dealing with the constant presence of Ryle in her life.
 There’s a very human exploration of co-parenting in this book.
 Lily is trying to protect her daughter while navigating her own healing, and you can feel the tension in every interaction between her, Atlas, and Ryle.

 The Reunion: When Lily and Atlas finally reunite, the chemistry between them is undeniable.
 Unlike her volatile relationship with Ryle, being with Atlas feels like home to Lily.
-Their relationship is filled with tender moments, deep conversations, and a mutual understanding that’s been missing from Lily’s life for far too long.

 However, Lily's happiness with Atlas is complicated by her ongoing relationship with Ryle, the father of her child.
 Ryle struggles with his jealousy and anger, and his character’s presence remains a significant source of tension in the novel.
-Despite the fact that Ryle is still in Lily’s life, the novel explores how she manages to set boundaries, finally standing her ground against him.

 Co-Parenting Challenges: Much of "It Starts with Us" focuses on Lily’s struggles with co-parenting.
 While she wants to maintain a civil relationship with Ryle for Emerson’s sake, she also wants to protect her daughter from Ryle’s temper.
-The delicate balance she must maintain adds a layer of emotional depth to the story, showing the complex realities of moving on from an abusive relationship.

 Themes: Love, Healing, and Empowerment